Montanakids.com | Official Montana Website

 Carousel

-Another wonderful aspect of the Missoula carousel is the Stinson band organ.
-It is America’s largest carousel band organ, with 400 pipes.
-These 400 wooden pipes duplicated the sound of 23 instruments and 45 musicians: saxophone, flutes, piccolos, violins, viola, bass drum, snare drum, wood block and cymbal, a tiny cast bell and a shiny chrome xylophone.
-The smallest pipe is two inches and the longest is 10 feet.
-The wood used for these pipes are yellow poplar and maple, with walnut caps on the clarinet row.
-The organ plays music punched onto paper song rolls much like that of a player piano.
+Another wonderful aspect of the Missoula Carousel is the Stinson band organ.
+It is America's largest carousel band organ in continuous use, with more than 400 hand-made wooden pipes.
+These 400 pipes duplicate the sound of 23 instruments and about 45 musicians: saxophone, flutes, piccolos, violins, viola, bass drum, snare drum, wood block and cymbal, a tiny cast bell, and a shiny chrome xylophone.
+The smallest pipe is about two inches and the longest is roughly 10 feet.
+The wood used for these pipes is yellow poplar and maple, with walnut caps on the clarinet row.
+The organ plays music punched onto paper song rolls much like that of a player piano, including special rolls created just for the Carousel.

 A Carousel for Missoula.